Wild Top End - 6 days 2016

 Meals: Breakfast, Lunch and Dinner

 Potential wildlife sightings today: The Ubirr region is one of the few places where it is possible to see the dainty Short-eared Rock-wallaby.
 There are also occasional sightings of the Black Wallaroo.
 Estuarine Crocodiles are common in the East Alligator River and surrounding billabongs.
 Some special birds are the Blue-winged Kookaburra, Brolga, Pheasant Coucal and Peaceful Dove amongst many others.
-The Iligadjarr Wetlands are a total contrast to Ubirr and on a very different river system.
+The Iligadjarr Wetlands are a total contrast to Ubirr and on a different river system.
 We walk through a tropical savannah woodland at the head of the South Alligator River floodplain.
 Water birds and raptors abound on the surrounding wetlands, Rainbow Bee-eaters hover overhead, Jabiru Storks (Black-necked storks) and Brolga Cranes are often seen with occasional sightings of water monitors, pythons and crocodiles (from a safe distance).
-This walk can be one of the wildlife highlights of our Kakadu trip.
+This walk is often one of the wildlife highlights of our Kakadu trip.

 Optional tour today: Aboriginal guided boat tour out into the wilderness of the East Alligator River.
 This 2.5 hour tour is remarkable; it follows the river upstream beside brilliantly coloured sandstone escarpments and provides a full commentary by a local Aboriginal guide about the significance of Arnhem Land to Aboriginal People.
 The highlight of the trip is the opportunity to take a walk on the east side of the river onto Aboriginal land - normally this would require a special permit so this is a very special experience.
 The tour costs approximately $80 for an adult with discounts for children.
 For more information please check out Guluyambi Cultural Cruise